Ko-Sai/camera_calibration_pipeline/README.md

 ![](/images/checkerboard_config.png)

-There are total 64 configurations and you need to cover all of them.
-The variations can be up to +20 images. ***(For each configuration, you need to wait for 2seconds before you proceed with the next configuration)***

 ![](/images/table_config1.png)
 ![](/images/table_config2.png)

- 5) After covering all the configurations, you need to press “space bar” to stop the recording.
+ 5) After covering all necessary configurations, you need to press “space bar” to stop the recording.
 In the meantime, you need to move two stands with aruco marker to 50cm and 100cm distance respectively from the camera.***(Make sure the two stands dont overlap)***.
 Again, you need to press “space bar” to proceed to the next step.

  6) You can check the terminal for the information of what the script is doing at the moment.
 There are two validation methods implemented in the script. i)The first one will be checking with arcuo markers' stand which you previously move in the sight of camera view.
 Once calibration is done, it will automatically validate the result.